Saint Dominic in Soriano: History

 That narrative is largely the one accepted by the Dominican Order today.

 The portrait soon acquired a reputation for having marvellous properties.
 According to Fra Frangipane, if it was ever hung in a place other than the one specified by the Virgin Mary, the following morning it would be back in its proper place.
 He described numerous other miracles attributed to its presence.
 No fewer than 1,600 miracles were reliably attributed to its presence within a space of 78 years.
 In 1644, Pope Innocent XII ordained a feast day on 15 September to commemorate its origin and properties.
 The feast may have been suppressed in 1913, when Pope Pius X moved what had until then been the movable feast of Our Lady of Sorrows to the fixed date of 15 September.

 The more recent history of the portrait seems to be unknown.
-Soriano Friary was badly damaged by an earthquake in 1659 of 6.6 magnitude.
+Soriano Priory was badly damaged by an earthquake in 1659 of 6.6 magnitude.
 It was rebuilt; but in 1783, Calabria was struck by a series of five earthquakes within two months.
 The first, on 5 February, was of 7.0 magnitude, and levelled Soriano to the ground.
 The third, on 7 February, was of 6.6 magnitude, and its epicentre was 3 km from Soriano.
 In Soriano itself, 171 people had died, and damage estimated at 80,000 ducats had been caused.
 The friary was rebuilt for a second time, but seems never to have regained its earlier reputation; it seems to disappear from the records.
 The portrait may have failed to survive one of those events.